RouleThomas/Akizu_Lab/001_EZH1_project/006__CutRun_PSC_FA/labnote.md

---> Assign peak to genes for NPC and PSC:
+## Assign peak to genes for NPC and PSC - raw macs2

 ```bash